andersbekkevard/backtester_java/README.md

 ## AI Usage

-This project has been created with the help of ChatGPT-4.1, especially for writing printing and visualization logic, as well as implementing several strategies.
+This project has been created with the help of ChatGPT-4.1, especially for writing printing and visualization logic, as well as implementing several of the strategies.